.coreweave.app.

 Enable the web UI (optional)

 Zot ships with an optional web UI that lets you browse repositories, tags, and image manifests in a browser.
-The UI is disabled by default.
+The UI is deactivated by default.
 To turn it on, enable theui and search Zot extensions in the Zot config.
-Both are required: the UI depends on the search extension for catalog data.
+Both are required because the UI depends on the search extension for catalog data.

 Add the following extensions block to the http object in zot-values.yaml.
 Place it as a sibling of log: